GAISSA-UPC/energy-ml-serving/README.md

 <pre/>
 - app
   | API, schemas
-- diagrams
-  |
 - experiments
   | Notebooks and scripts to process profilers datasets
-  |
+- manuals
+  | Self-contained manuals related to the serving infrastructure
 - models
-  | This folder contains our trained or pretrained models
+  | This folder contains pretrained models
+- results
+  | Generated datasets, PDFs, graphics and figures to be used in reporting
 - scripts
-  | environment scripts and bash scripts for automated experiments
+  | Environment scripts and bash scripts for automated experiments
 - testing
-  | scripts to send request to server
+  | Scripts to send request to server
-- notebooks
-  | This folder contains the jupyter notebooks
-- reports
-  | Generated PDFs, graphics and figures to be used in reporting
-- utils
-  | Python functions
-- manuals
-  | self-contained manuals
 - requirements.txt: The dependencies of our implementation
+- runall: Bash script to start server and run experiments
 </pre>

 ## Replication package